Our Academy Council

 (Whilst the document no longer applies, if you wish to see the St Aidan's Instrument of Governance for historic purposes, click this link)

-I was appointed vice chair having been a member of St Aidans Governors for many years.
+I have served as a member of St Aidan's Governors for many years.
 As a teacher myself, I am passionate about education and ensuring all students are given opportunities to thrive and move into the next chapter of their lives in the best position possible.

 Being a mum of 3, I am also able to offer support and guidance from a parent’s point of view which can be difficult when you are restricted to the guidance provided by government and an academic influence.